 When the deep mist descends to bleed all colour out of life there is always a speck a fleck of green at the centre, the stillpoint in which resides both the promise and it's fulfilment of a new and vibrant life. ©Revd.
-Sr: Sandra Sears CSBC l. sr: sanara sears CSBC 18/6/22 The Willochran is a member of the Australasian Religious Press Association Inc..
+Sr: Sandra Sears CSBC 18/6/22 The Willochran is a member of the Australasian Religious Press Association Inc..
 Silver Certificate winner 2020, Gold Certificate winner 2021 - Best Regional Publication.
 The Willochran ♦ Spring 2022 CHURCH 'CAN FIND A WAY TO STAY TOGETHER': PRIMATE